 Property Features: Swimming pool, 130 rooms

-One of the most impressive historic homes in America, the Biltmore Estate is thought to be the largest private home in the U.S. Set in 8,000 acres, the estate has 250 rooms.
+One of the most impressive historic homes in America, the Biltmore Estate in Asheville is thought to be the largest private home in the U.S. Set in 8,000 acres, the estate has 250 rooms.
+It was originally built for George Washington Vanderbilt II, an American art collector and advocate of self-sustaining agriculture.

-There are 43 bathrooms, 34 bedrooms, three kitchens and 65 fireplaces.
-Designed in the French Renaissance style, the mansion boasts several secret rooms.
+There are 43 bathrooms, 34 bedrooms, three kitchens, 65 fireplaces and 175,000 square feet of living space.
+Designed in the French Renaissance style, the largest house in America boasts several secret rooms.

 A hidden door in the Breakfast Room leads to the butler’s pantry.
 The library has a secret space called The Den and there’s an underground tunnel beneath the property.